andrewharp/ComfyUI-EasyNodes/readme.md

         return output_image
     ```

-2. **Annotate your function inputs and outputs**: Fully annotate function parameters and return types, using `list` to wrap types as appropriate. `tuple[output1, output2]` should be used if you have multiple outputs, otherwise you can just return the naked type (in the example below, that would be `list[input]`).
+2. **Annotate your function inputs and outputs**: Fully annotate function parameters and return types, using `list` to wrap types as appropriate. `tuple[output1, output2]` should be used if you have multiple outputs, otherwise you can just return the naked type (in the example below, that would be `list[int]`).
 This information is used to generate the fields of the internal class definition `@ComfyNode` sends to ComfyUI.
 If you don't annotate the inputs, the input will be treated as a wildcard.
 If you don't annotate the output, you won't see anything at all in ComfyUI.

     Example:
     ```python